Environmental issues in China: Land pollution

 In July 2015, Council on Foreign Relations Director of Asia Studies Elizabeth Economy writing in The Diplomat listed soil contamination as a "poor stepchild" of the Chinese environmental movement, and questioned whether or not recent measures from the Ministry of Environmental Protection would be adequate in combating the problem.
 In her 2004 book The River Runs Black, she wrote, "China's spectacular economic growth over the past two decades has dramatically depleted the country's natural resources and produced skyrocketing rates of pollution.
 Environmental degradation has also contributed to significant public health problems, mass migration, economic loss, and social unrest."

 Population

-China currently has the world's largest population but population growth is very slow in part due to the one-child policy.
+China currently has the 2nd largest population in the world but population growth is very slow in part due to the one-child policy.

 The environmental issues are also negatively affecting the people living in China.
 Because of the emissions created from the factories, the number of people diagnosed with cancer in China has increased.
 Lung cancer is the most common form of cancer that is plaguing the population.
 In 2015, there were more than 4.3 million new cancer cases in the country and more than 2.8 million people died from the disease.